I am an emerging writer from Vancouver with numerous children's books available and several books in my new "A Better You" series.

 Learn to set aside blocks of time so you can manage your life easier.
-First take away 8-9 hours of sleep.
-Now you have your spouse working and kids at school and that burns up another 8.
+First take away eight to nine hours of sleep.
+Now you have your spouse working and kids at school and that burns up another eight.
 You are left with a precious few hours for meal time and activities.
 Make the best use of the small amount of time that you have.
 Remember on the weekends you will have more time to maybe, I don’t know, relax?

 7. Put Out Fires

 Wouldn’t it be great if everything went smoothly in life?
 Everyone would have a beautiful place to live and work at their dream job.
 All the backyards would have money trees and chocolate would flow from a beautiful, golden fountain.
 Well life doesn’t work like that and everything isn’t always unicorns and candy floss.

 There will be times when the fan gets hit.
 Life is unexpected and the only thing we can count on is change.
 You need a person who can weather the storm.
 Car breaks down?
 Get it fixed.
 Someone gets hurt?
 Patch them up.
 You need to have the skills to respond and react, and to know the difference.
 Get good at problem solving and be the one who can get things done, and redone.